Code of ethics

-- The Stomal Therapy Nurse will maintain competency by keeping informed of new trends, practice related products and relevant research and be able to apply this current knowledge to promote change and innovation in practice.
+- The Stomal Therapy Nurse must maintain competency by keeping informed of new trends; practice related products; current knowledge of relevant research and be able to apply the results to promote change and innovation in practice.

 - The Stomal Therapy Nurse will participate actively in professional, inter-professional and community endeavours to support meeting the highest professional standards.

-- The Stomal Therapy Nurse will maintain impartiality in regard to material resources.
+- The Stomal Therapy Nurse must maintain impartiality in regard to product and material resources.

 - No Full Member shall be in the employ of a company or self employed in the manufacture or sale of products, prostheses or pharmaceuticals due to the possible perception of an unethical conflict of interest.